ppintosilva/flows-db/README.md

 ## Inspecting the database

-The container stack inclues an adminer instance on [localhost:8080] which can be used to browse the database through a GUI instead of the terminal.
+The container stack also boots up an adminer instance on http://localhost:8080 which can be used to browse the database through a GUI instead.

 ## Shutting down